BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Coping with a crisis**

+I had a whole load of involuntary distractions yesterday.
+An illness in a family member required me to do a pile of driving that was totally unplanned and distracted my attention from what I wanted to be working on.

+It would have been easy enough to write this off to the inevitable chances of life that can’t be avoided.
+And the actual time I had to spend coping with the problems obviously was something that couldn’t be avoided.
+But it’s in the nature of medical emergencies that you have lots of time where you are simply waiting around.
+I resolved to try and claw back as much of the day as I could.

+I am just reviewing how well I did.
+I set an unrealistic goal to begin with.
+My aim was to get as much done despite the disruption as I could and to end the day with as much done as I would have done had it been a normal day.
+I didn’t manage to do that - but I think sometimes an unachievable goal is better than no goal at all.
+I did manage to get some urgent things out of the way before the first car journey - but that was the most stressful point of the day.
+It turns out that working when stressed is very inefficient.
+The message there is take steps to mitigate stress.
+The other thing I got wrong was eating unwisely.
+This disrupted my energy levels.

+But I did manage to get some routine work out of the way in the afternoon.
+My assumption had been that I could get as much done in an hour wherever I was.
+It turned out that you can’t - unfamiliar surroundings have obvious problems like you don’t know where the plugs are and you aren’t as comfortable as normal.
+But the strangeness of the surroundings also creates a distraction.
+I achieved about 60% of what I hoped.
+Not great, but not nothing.

+But I did discover that car journeys don’t have to be complete wastes of time.
+It turns out that you can turn on voice memos handless via Siri.
+So was able to record stuff while driving.

+I also felt more in control and more able to cope with the crisis.
+So not a great day, but one with some compensations.

 #### **Manage Attention Not Time**

 If you think in terms of attention management rather than time management, you get very different ideas of what you should do with your time.
 I started this morning, very unwisely, checking the news via YouTube.
 This led me to spend 10 minutes watching a report of an interesting and significant event.
 I was just waking up and that was a reasonable use of the ten minutes between being asleep and being fully awake.